iBerkS/chess-referee-agent/README.md

 Requires [LM Studio](https://lmstudio.ai/) running locally with the fine-tuned model loaded, serving an OpenAI-compatible API at `http://localhost:1234`.

+**Phase 3a onward** additionally requires the [Stockfish](https://stockfishchess.org/download/) engine binary.
+This is *not* installed via pip — download the binary for your platform and place it locally (e.g. `bin/stockfish.exe`); the agent connects to it via an explicit file path, so no system-wide install or PATH changes are needed.

 ## Project structure

 ```